Arthelh/NCNF/summaries/sprint5.md

 This week, I started working on the user profile when we search for them.
 I did not have time to do a lot this week, so I will catch up next week by doing more work then.

 # Jérémie
+This week, I helped Emmanuelle with the merge of her PR which was particularly cumbersome.
+This took me a lot of time but it was an important feature that we needed to continue the project.
+I also worked on the Friends system UI and worked with David in order to link the recycler views with the Firestore DB.
+We have now a nice interface to search users but we still have to implement the requests and link the UI to Keran's work.

+It took me more time than expected but I expected it when helping Emmanuelle.

 # Keran